 The jury is still out in dental circles as to whether there are benefits or dangers, as we explain in our charcoal toothpaste guide.

 Did you know though, that there is such a thing as charcoal toothbrushes?

 What is a charcoal toothbrush?

-Like a conventional toothbrush, a charcoal toothbrush has a similar shape and design along with bristles on the brush head.
+Like a conventional toothbrush, a charcoal toothbrush has a similar shape and design with bristles on the brush head.
 However, the difference is that those bristles are infused with charcoal rather than being standard nylon/synthetic bristles that simply sweep and capture bacteria and debris.